PrismarineJS/flying-squid/README.md

 You can also install flying-squid globally with `sudo npm install -g flying-squid` and then run it with `flying-squid` command.

+## World generation

+There are several modules than can be used to generate the world.
+The default one is called diamond-square

+* [node-voxel-worldgen](https://github.com/mhsjlw/node-voxel-worldgen) a voxel world generator written in Rust, compatible with flying-squid and allows basic minecraft-like generation including caves.
+* [diamond-square](https://github.com/PrismarineJS/diamond-square) a diamond square minecraft generation

+To install a world generation, all you have to do is npm install it and then change the generation option in settings.json.

 ## Plugins

 * [flying-squid-irc](https://github.com/rom1504/flying-squid-irc) a bridge between a irc chan and the minecraft server.